Projective homogeneous varieties of Picard rank one in small characteristic: Case of Picard rank one

 \subsection{Reductions and notation}

 Let us place ourselves under the hypothesis of \Cref{final_rank1} and denote as $H_{\text{aff}}$ the largest connected affine normal subgroup of $H$.
 By \cite[Theorem 4.1.1]{verde}, there is a canonical isomorphism $X \simeq A \times Y$, where $A$ is an abelian variety and $Y$ is a projective homogeneous variety under a faithful $H_{\text{aff}}$ action.
 Moreover, $H_{\text{aff}}$ is semisimple and of adjoint type.
 Under our assumptions, the abelian variety must be a point because otherwise the Picard group of $X$ would not be discrete; more precisely, the hypothesis $\Pic X = \Z$ implies - by the combinatorial description of the Białynicki-Birula decomposition of homogeneous spaces given in \Cref{BB_flag} - that we can assume $H$ to be simple.
-After such reductions, it is thus enough to prove the following statement.